 Aerospike uses a hierarchical storage model.
 The highest level of the storage hierarchy is called a namespace.
-Namespaces exist both above and below the database level of a traditional relational database.
-A namespace can exist across multiple databases and multiple namespaces can be contained within a single database.
 Configuration of data storage is done at the namespace level, including the configuration of where data is stored (Memory or Disk) and replication factor.
 These controls are done through namespace level policies which can be user-defined.
 Below namespaces lie sets that are akin to tables in a relational database which are comprised of a number of records.
 Policies can be defined for sets to override the policy of their namespace.
 Records are all stored contiguously in memory or on disk.

-Aerospike uses copy on write storage organization to increase the number of records that can be fit in memory.
-This means that during transactions only pages that contain modified data are duplicated reducing the amount of duplicated data that is stored in memory.
+Aerospike uses copy on write storage organization.
+During transactions, only pages that contain modified data are duplicated to try to reduce the amount of duplicated data that is stored in memory.
 Because storage policies are configurable at the namespace level, different namespaces can be stored on different storage mediums (memory, flash, disk, etc.).